Black women push the agenda at annual legislative conference

 “I don’t owe anything except myself, and that includes my vote.
 So if you want my vote you better earn it and you better talk about issues that are important to me,” Allison said.

-Black women were visible in other ways at the convention center.
-In order to bring attention to the number of black women and girls who are missing or have died in police custody, poster boards of various black women such as Sandra Bland, were placed around the arena as part of the “Do You Know My Name?” campaign, created by the Congressional Caucus on Black Women and Girls.
+Black women were visible in other ways at the conference, held at the Washington Convention Center.
+In order to bring attention to the number of black women and girls who are missing or have died in police custody, poster boards of some of them, including Sandra Bland, were placed around the arena as part of the “Do You Know My Name?” campaign, created by the Congressional Caucus on Black Women and Girls.

-“We want to bring to the consciousness of everyone who walks through these doors today, it could be their mother, it could be their sister, it could be their aunt, it could be their daughter,” New York Rep. Yvette D. Clarke and co-chair of the caucus said in a press conference.
-“We want to make sure when justice rains down it rains down on everyone equally and we expect that justice will come for black women and girls.”
+“We want to bring to the consciousness of everyone who walks through these doors today — it could be their mother, it could be their sister, it could be their aunt, it could be their daughter,” Rep. Yvette D. Clarke, D-N.Y., co-chairwoman of the caucus, said at a news conference.
+“We want to make sure when justice rains down, it rains down on everyone equally, and we expect that justice will come for black women and girls.”

-218,818 black people were reported missing in 2016 according to a report by the FBI National Crime Information Center.
-The Black and Missing Foundation reports out of 647,435 people who were missing in 2016, 242,295 of them were people of color, Derrica Wilson, co-founder of the foundation said.
+218,818 black people were reported missing in 2016, according to a report by the FBI National Crime Information Center.
+The Black and Missing Foundation reports that out of 647,435 people who were missing in 2016, 242,295 of them were people of color, Derrica Wilson, co-founder of the foundation, said.

 Related: Black Caucus Vows to ‘Root Out Racism’ in Federal Policy, White House

-As robust conversations about criminal justice, voting rights, and other issues continue over the five-day conference, Andra Gillespie, political science professor at Emory University says other issues such as hate crimes should be on the the table.
-Gillespie said the focus can’t be solely on navigating the Trump Administration and one must engage all three branches of government.
+As robust conversations about criminal justice, voting rights and other issues continue over the five-day conference, Andra Gillespie, a political science professor at Emory University, says other issues such as hate crimes should be on the the table.
+Gillespie said the focus can’t be solely on navigating the Trump administration and one must engage all three branches of government.

-“It is figuring out whether there is someone in the administration who can not necessarily influence the presidency, but has a certain level of autonomy that they can do things that can work in the favor of African Americans or do things to try to minimize harm to African Americans,” Gillespie said.
-“How to engage the President in an attempt to educate him and hold his feet to the fire in a way that African American Legislatures can maintain their own agency and being able to speak truth to power.”
+“It is figuring out whether there is someone in the administration who can not necessarily influence the presidency, but has a certain level of autonomy that they can do things that can work in the favor of African-Americans or do things to try to minimize harm to African-Americans,” Gillespie said, adding that the question is “how to engage the president in an attempt to educate him and hold his feet to the fire in a way that African-American legislatures can maintain their own agency and being able to speak truth to power.”